fermyon/developer/content/spin/ai-sentiment-analysis-api-tutorial.md

 - [Conclusion](#conclusion)
 - [Next Steps](#next-steps)

 Artificial Intelligence (AI) Inferencing performs well on GPUs.
 However, GPU infrastructure is both scarce and expensive.
 This tutorial will show you how to use Fermyon Serverless AI to quickly build advanced AI-enabled serverless applications that can run on Fermyon Cloud.
 Your applications will benefit from 50 millisecond cold start times and operate 100x faster than other on-demand AI infrastructure services.
-Take a quick look at the video below, and make sure you sign up to be one of the first to access the Fermyon [Serverless AI private beta](https://developer.fermyon.com/cloud/serverless-ai).
+Take a quick look at the video below to learn about executing inferencing on LLMs with no extra setup.

 <iframe width="854" height="480" src="https://www.youtube.com/embed/01oOh3D9cVQ?si=wORKmuOkeFMGYBsQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>